Alphabet Inc. (NASDAQ:GOOGL) Position Cut by Edgemoor Investment Advisors Inc.

 Other hedge funds and other institutional investors also recently modified their holdings of the company.
 Parkside Financial Bank & Trust grew its stake in Alphabet by 1.0% during the 2nd quarter.
 Parkside Financial Bank & Trust now owns 423 shares of the information services provider’s stock valued at $1,032,000 after acquiring an additional 4 shares in the last quarter.
 Howard Financial Services LTD. grew its stake in Alphabet by 2.0% during the 2nd quarter.
 Howard Financial Services LTD. now owns 203 shares of the information services provider’s stock valued at $496,000 after acquiring an additional 4 shares in the last quarter.
 Bellwether Advisors LLC grew its stake in Alphabet by 4.0% during the 2nd quarter.
 Bellwether Advisors LLC now owns 104 shares of the information services provider’s stock valued at $253,000 after acquiring an additional 4 shares in the last quarter.
 Wagner Wealth Management LLC grew its stake in Alphabet by 4.8% during the 2nd quarter.
 Wagner Wealth Management LLC now owns 88 shares of the information services provider’s stock valued at $215,000 after acquiring an additional 4 shares in the last quarter.
 Finally, DF Dent & Co.
 Inc. grew its stake in Alphabet by 0.3% during the 2nd quarter.
 DF Dent & Co.
 Inc. now owns 1,349 shares of the information services provider’s stock valued at $3,294,000 after acquiring an additional 4 shares in the last quarter.
 Institutional investors and hedge funds own 34.30% of the company’s stock.

 Several equities analysts have weighed in on GOOGL shares.
-Royal Bank of Canada started coverage on Alphabet in a research note on Thursday, September 30th.
-They set an “outperform” rating and a $3,400.00 target price on the stock.
-Canaccord Genuity lifted their price target on Alphabet from $3,100.00 to $3,350.00 and gave the company a “buy” rating in a report on Wednesday, October 27th.
-Truist lifted their price target on Alphabet from $3,100.00 to $3,400.00 and gave the company a “buy” rating in a report on Wednesday, October 27th.
-Cowen lifted their price target on Alphabet from $3,300.00 to $3,360.00 and gave the company an “outperform” rating in a report on Wednesday, October 27th.
-Finally, Citigroup lifted their price target on Alphabet from $2,825.00 to $2,965.00 and gave the company a “neutral” rating in a report on Thursday, October 28th.
+Wedbush lifted their target price on Alphabet from $3,424.00 to $3,530.00 and gave the company an “outperform” rating in a research note on Wednesday, October 27th.
+Oppenheimer lifted their price target on Alphabet from $3,000.00 to $3,500.00 and gave the company an “outperform” rating in a report on Wednesday, October 27th.
+KeyCorp lifted their price target on Alphabet from $3,071.00 to $3,090.00 and gave the company an “overweight” rating in a report on Wednesday, October 27th.
+Credit Suisse Group lifted their price target on Alphabet from $3,400.00 to $3,450.00 and gave the company an “outperform” rating in a report on Wednesday, October 27th.
+Finally, Evercore ISI lifted their price target on Alphabet from $3,160.00 to $3,500.00 and gave the company an “outperform” rating in a report on Wednesday, October 27th.
 Four analysts have rated the stock with a hold rating, thirty-seven have given a buy rating and one has issued a strong buy rating to the company.
 According to MarketBeat.com, Alphabet currently has a consensus rating of “Buy” and a consensus target price of $3,206.38.

 Alphabet Profile